Casino: Security

-Given the large amounts of currency handled within a casino, both patrons and staff may be tempted to cheat and steal, in collusion or independently; most casinos have security measures to prevent this.
+Given the large amounts of currency handled within a casino, both patrons and staff may be tempted to cheat and steal, in collusion or independently; casinos have security measures to prevent this.
 Security cameras located throughout the casino are the most basic measure.

 Modern casino security is usually divided between a physical security force and a specialized surveillance department.
 The physical security force usually patrols the casino and responds to calls for assistance and reports of suspicious or definite criminal activity.
 A specialized surveillance department operates the casino's closed-circuit-television system, known in the industry as the eye in the sky.
 Both of these specialized casino security departments work very closely with each other to ensure the safety of both guests and the casino's assets, and have been quite successful in preventing crime.
 Some casinos also have catwalks in the ceiling above the casino floor, which allow surveillance personnel to look directly down, through one way glass, on the activities at the tables and slot machines.

 When it opened in 1989, The Mirage was the first casino to use cameras full-time on all table games.

 In addition to cameras and other technological measures, casinos also enforce security through rules of conduct and behavior; for example, players at card games are required to keep the cards they are holding in their hands visible at all times.